MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/create-your-backlog.md

 > [!div class="mx-imgBorder"]
 > ![Screenshot of a Backlog of Scrum process product backlog items.](media/create-backlog/intro-image.png)

-After you define it, you have an organized list of features and requirements to build.
+After you define it, you have an prioritized list of features and requirements to build.
 Your backlog also provides a repository of all the information you need to track and share with your team.
 And, you can [interactively filter the backlog](filter-backlogs-boards-plans.md) to focus on a subset of work items.

 [!INCLUDE [temp](../includes/note-configure-customize.md)]